jfachrel/Bike-Sharing-API/README.md

 - Input new data to database
 - Read specific data from database
 - Get specific insight from data analysis process (ie: best performing stations)

-**Scoring Metrics**:

-1. 1 point - Created Flask App
-2. 2 poitns - Created functionality to read or get specific data from the databse
-3. 4 points - Created functionality to input new data into each table for the databases
-4. 3 points - Created static endpoints which return analytical result (must be different from point 2,3)
-5. 3 points - Created dynamic endpoints which return analytical result (must be different from point 2,3,4)
-6. 3 points - Created POST endpoint which receive input data, then utilize it to get analytical result (must be different from point 2,3,4,5)

 **Tools**:
 - **Python** with **Jupyter Notebook**, installed with **required libraries**